CachyOS/CachyOS-Handheld/README.md

 Valve's powerbuttond is used to handle power button events\
 Steam is used for controller support.
 ### ROG Ally
-Handheld Daemon (HHD) is used by default to provide power button handling and controller support.\
+steam-powerbuttond-git is used to handle power button events.\
+InputPlumber is used for controller support.\
 Rogue enemy is an alternative that provides power profile switching and controller support.
 ### Lenovo Legion
 Handheld Daemon (HHD) is used by default to provide power button handling and controller support.